What is the school's closing policy for weather?

 Living Word Christian Academy will close for inclement weather.
 You may tune in to WSB Channel 2 for school closings.
 If Henry County is closed for inclement weather then LWCA will be closed as well.
 We will also make this information available on our Facebook or Instagram page.

 Occasionally, severe weather may develop after students have arrived at school.
-If it is necessary to close school early, we will notify families via email, post the information on our Facebook page, and also have students make contact with a parent regarding important details.
+If it is necessary to close school early, we will notify families via email, text, post the information on our Facebook page, and also have students make contact with a parent regarding important details.

 Living Word Christian Academy is a non-accredited school.
 Accreditation of a private Christian school is not necessary for a graduate who wishes to enroll in a college or university.
 Registrars of such institutions are interested in the academics of individual students, not in the names of their schools of graduation.
 Thus, they evaluate each applicant’s standardized tests.
 The Hope Scholarship is now available to graduate students from non-accredited schools whose score is in the top 85 percentile of the SAT.